Hanina ben Dosa: Stories of His Prayers

 Ḥanina never permitted anything to distract him from praying.
 Once, while praying, a lizard (or snake) bit him, but he did not interrupt his prayers.
-To his disciples' anxious inquiries he answered that he had been so preoccupied in prayer as not even to feel the bite.
+To his disciples' anxious inquiries he answered that he had been so preoccupied in prayer as to not even feel the bite.
 When the people found the reptile, dead, they exclaimed, "Woe to the man whom a lizard bites, and woe to the lizard that bites R. Ḥanina b.
 Dosa!"
 His wonderful escape is accounted for by the assertion that the result of a lizard's bite depends upon which reaches water first, the man or the lizard; if the former, the latter dies; if the latter, the former dies.
 In Ḥanina's case a spring miraculously opened under his very feet.
 The Babylonian Talmud has a different version of this miracle, not taking place during prayer.